csuchico-cins467/CINS467-Course-Materials/Syllabus.md

 ### Late Assignments

 Programming assignments turned in up to 24 days after the due date will lose 15%.
 Assignments will NOT be accepted more than 24 after the due date, except in special circumstances – send me an email as soon as possible BEFORE the due date if you are interested in asking for an extension.
-All requests (including those made before and after the due date) will be handled with my discretion.
-The Final Project and all components of the project MUST be completed and submitted by the end of finals week.
+All requests (including those made before and after the due date) will be handled at my discretion.
+The Final Project and all components of the project MUST be completed and submitted the end day of the day after the final for this course.

 ### Soft Deadlines